All Episodes

 We don't want them hiding behind a mask or a camouflage.

-She said, I will take enlightenment wherever I can get it.
+He said, I will take enlightenment wherever I can get it.

-I I don't want to stop at a national boundary.
+I don't want to stop at a national boundary.

-Uh so here's an activist on the court saying we need another one.
+So here's an activist on the court saying we need another one.

-We need it just like her.
+We need just like her.

-Uh sit tight here, folks.
+Sit tight here, folks.

 That's what she said bothered her.

-Um I think that one of the reasons that she came up with that is because it was obvious when she was doing the questioning, she doesn't know anything about the law.
+And I think that one of the reasons that she came up with that is because it was obvious when she was doing the questioning, she doesn't know anything about the law.

-She was reading questions that were written for her by these groups people for the American Way, the NARO bag uh gag bags, gags, gay, gay gals, whatever, and uh and the nags, and she she didn't even respond to what he said, it's just recitation of the questions.
+She was reading questions that were written for her by these groups, people for the American Way, the NAROL bags, gags, gals, whatever, and the nags.

-Uh it it was starkly obvious to me, she had no clue what he was even talking about.
+She had no clue what he was even talking about.

-Uh and and uh she wasn't able to follow up because she didn't understand his answers.
+And she wasn't able to follow up because she didn't understand his answers.

-So you've got Ruth Bader Ginsburg out there saying, uh, we need an activist woman on the court.
+So you've got Ruth Bader Ginsburg out there saying, we need an activist woman on the court.

 I don't like being the only woman on the court.

-We got Diane Feinstein saying, hey, I'm the only woman on the judiciary committee, and I'm not happy with the answers he gave about what kind of father and husband he is.
+We got Diane Feinstein saying, hey, I'm the only woman on the Judiciary Committee, and I'm not happy with the answers he gave about what kind of father and husband he is.

-Or what he said about it, he didn't talk about it.
+Or what he said about it.

 So look at folks.